Interactive and Hybrid Imitation Learning: Provably Beating Behavior Cloning: Proof for Theorem

 \end{itemize}

-We also make the following assumption on the output policy of our learning algorithms (BC, \StateDagger, and \WarmStartDagger).
-At any stage of learning, denote the set of states that are annotated by the expert by $\Scal_{\text{annotated}}$.
-Given the annotated (state, expert action) pairs, the learner calls some offline or online learning oracle $\mathbb{A}$ to return a policy $\pi$.
+We also make the following assumption on the policies produced in our learning algorithms (BC, \StateDagger, and \WarmStartDagger).
+At any stage of learning, denote the set of states that are annotated by the expert by $\Scal_{\mathrm{annotated}}$.
+Given the annotated (state, expert action) pairs, the learner calls some offline or online learning oracle $\mathbb{A}$ to obtain a policy $\pi$.
 We require $\pi$'s behavior as follows:

 In other words, $\pi$ follows the expert's action whenever such information is available; otherwise, it takes an action uniformly at random.